in2code-de/luxletter/Documentation/Tech/Index.md

 #### 2. TypoScript for Fluid Styled Mail Content is missing

-Just add the TypoScript for Fluid Styled Mail Content in static template
+Just add the TypoScript for Fluid Styled Mail Content in static template (but don't forget to add it at the root template)

 #### 3. The target URL can not be parsed by your webserver

-For some reasons your infrastructure does not allow your server to build request to it's own websites (htpasswd cover, no ssl certificate, application login would be needed, etc...).
+For some reasons your infrastructure does not allow your server to build request to it's own websites (htpasswd cover, no ssl certificate, page to parse is a "backend user section" application login would be needed, etc...).

 Tip: You could test the server requests by yourself with a curl command on the server bash like `curl -I https://domain.org/2022-01/newsletter.html`